karldcodes/checkoutdemo/README.md

 * No observability platform needed to be setup and logging to the console is acceptable
 * The gateway does not need to be containerized or scaled
 * There is only one acquiring bank
+* The data back from the acquiring bank doesnt need validation

 # Architecture